Back to blog

 How NextPage Scopes RPA Development

-NextPage scopes RPA projects by starting with automation suitability, not tooling.
+NextPage scopes RPA projects by starting with automation suitability, not tooling, then shaping the estimate around delivery risk, support ownership, and measurable payback.
 We identify candidate workflows, score automation readiness, map applications and access paths, estimate exception handling, decide where APIs are better than UI automation, and build an ROI-backed implementation plan.

-The output is a practical RPA cost and timeline estimate: process scope, bot architecture, integration map, licensing assumptions, test plan, security notes, support model, and phased roadmap.
+The output is a practical RPA cost and timeline estimate: process scope, bot architecture, integration map, licensing assumptions, test plan, security notes, support model, phased roadmap, and ROI review path.
+For AI-heavy automation, the AI development services team can extend the roadmap into supervised agents, document intelligence, and model evaluation.
 For teams comparing RPA with broader IT automation, the IT process automation guide explains where scripts, workflow engines, bots, and AI agents each fit.

 Turn this AI idea into a practical build plan